Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Derivation of the limit ODEs

-Before presenting the technical details of the proof, we first highlight some important details for the derivation of the limit ODE system of the neural actor-critic algorithm (algorithm \ref{alg:onlineNAC}). \begin{definition} For a random variable $Z_N$, \begin{itemize} \item $Z_N = O_p(\beta_N)$ if $Z_N/\beta_N$ is \textit{stochastically} bounded, i.e. for any $\epsilon > 0$, there exists $M<\infty$ and some $N_0 < \infty$ such that
+Before diving into the technical details of proof, we first provide some intuitions on the limit ODEs of the neural actor-critic algorithm (algorithm \ref{alg:onlineNAC}).
+We clarify the following notations. \begin{definition} For a random variable $Z_N$, \begin{itemize} \item $Z_N = O_p(\beta_N)$ if $Z_N/\beta_N$ is \textit{stochastically} bounded, i.e. for any $\epsilon > 0$, there exists $M<\infty$ and some $N_0 < \infty$ such that

 \item The notation $Z_N = O(\beta_N)$ means there exists a constant $C<\infty$ independent of $N$ such that